 A rare steak will have a cool bright red center and a light brown char on all sides.
 Rare steaks will measure out to have a temperature of 120 to 125 degrees Fahrenheit, or 49 to 51 degrees Celsius.

 Medium-rare steaks are seen as the best way to cook most cuts, and it's the level of doneness you'll find at steakhouses.
 Medium-rare steaks are warmed all the way through with a mostly pink center and a hint of red in the very middle.
 The outside of the steak will be a nice shade of brown with grill marks.
 To achieve this, cook the steak until it has an internal temperature of 130 to 135 degrees Fahrenheit, or 55 to 57 degrees Celsius.

 A medium steak is a crowd-pleaser and is pink all the way through the middle with a dark brown outside and a firm feel.
 Steaks grilled to a medium degree of doneness have an internal temperature of 140 to 145 degrees Fahrenheit, or 60 to 63 degrees Celsius.

-For a medium-well steak, grill your meat until the thermometer reads 150 to 155 degrees Fahrenheit, or 65 to 69 degrees Celsius.
+Medium-well steaks will have a slightly pink center but mostly brown interior and a dark brown exterior.
+For a medium-well steak, cook your meat until the thermometer reads 150 to 155 degrees Fahrenheit, or 65 to 69 degrees Celsius.

-Despite the fact that many high-end steakhouses refuse to even cook their steaks well, well-done steaks are the most popular steak preference among Americans, followed closely by medium-rare.
+Well-done steaks are the most popular steak preference among Americans, with 24% preferring their meat cooked all the way through until its brown.
 A well-done steak will have an internal temperature of 160 to 175 degrees Fahrenheit, or 71 degrees Celsius.
 However you prefer your steak or any other grilled meat, just make sure you don’t make these rookie mistakes while grilling.